ScoopInstaller/.github/.github/CONTRIBUTING.md

 2. Fork the repository and create a new branch from the `develop` branch, with an appropriate name.
 3. Write your code and run tests to check for regressions.
 4. Update the tests (if required) and update documentation.
 5. Submit your pull request.
+For PR titles, follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#commit-message-with-scope).
 6. Wait for code review and address any issues raised as soon as you can.

 ### For Scoop buckets: